The New Zealand Nurses Organisation (NZNO) Professional Services Team assists members to:

 Roles within the Professional Services Team

-- Professional Services Manager and Associate Professional Services Manager
+- Manager, Nursing and Professional Services, and Associate Professional Services Manager

 - Professional Nursing Advisers: the work of NZNO’s professional nursing advisers includes regional and college and section issues, and national portfolios and policy.

 - Lawyers: specialising in industrial law and medico-legal law.
 They become directly involved with members where there is a formal legal investigation.

 - Competency Adviser: working with individual nurses undergoing competence and health committee reviews with the Nursing Council of New Zealand.

 - Editors: overseeing the production of Kai Tiaki Nursing New Zealand, NZNO's monthly journal and Kai Tiaki Nursing Research, NZNO's annual peer reviewed research journal.